Trump warns of retaliation if Europe dumps US stocks and bonds

 Denmark’s treasury holdings in focus

-The comments followed remarks on Wednesday by Treasury Secretary Scott Bessent, who said that Denmark and its investments in the United States are “irrelevant,” after a Danish pension fund announced plans to unwind about $100 million in US government bonds, citing “poor government finances.”
+The comments followed remarks on Wednesday by Treasury Secretary Scott Bessent, who said that Denmark and its investments in the United States were “irrelevant,” after a Danish pension fund announced plans to unwind about $100 million in US government bonds, citing “poor government finances.”

 Denmark retains territorial control over Greenland, which has been at the center of Trump’s recent disputes with European allies.